A brief history of Baldwin

 Our proximity to the ocean brought tragedy in 1837 when the barque, "Mexico" with 130 Irish immigrants aboard, ran aground and began to sink in a terrible winter storm.
 The courageous Raynor Rock Smith rallied a group of baymen to row out to the distressed barque and was able to save eight passengers and recovered those remaining for burial in the Sand Hole Cemetery in Rockville Centre.

 At the dawn of the 20th century, the hamlet began to explode with "city slickers" boosting the population to an eye-popping fifteen hundred.
 In 1866 the South Side Rail Road sped through "Milburn", which was another of Baldwin's former names.
-By 1867 a modest railroad station was constructed and the name "Baldwins" was chosen to represent the town on it's sign.
+By 1867 a modest railroad station was constructed and the name "Baldwins" was chosen to represent the town on its sign.
 Around 1900, the Long Island Traction Company supplemented the rail line with trolley service along Atlantic Avenue.
 It ran from Jamaica through Baldwin to Freeport, with several station stops, until about 1926.

 The all-volunteer Baldwin Fire Department began operations in February 1896.
 Previously existing bucket companies merged into an efficient unit that has never ceased reliable service since.
 Fire was not a stranger to Baldwin back then, as in 1919 one of the small buildings associated with the U.S. Navy Star Shell Plant exploded, claiming two lives.
 The most disastrous event in Baldwin's history may well have been the Sunrise Highway explosion of 1926.
 Gas used for interior illumination accidentally exploded, flattening the surrounding businesses, killing two people and injuring twelve.

 Local citizens have aspired in every direction, including skywards.
 Two Baldwin farmboys, Albert and Arthur Heinrich, flew the first all-American built, American-powered monoplane in May of 1910 near the current-day site of Plaza School.
 Twenty years later, the mammoth Grumman Aerospace Corporation (now Northrup-Grumman) began operations humbly in a Baldwin garage on Brooklyn Avenue just west of Grand Avenue.
+The latest Baldwin graduate to take off is Jasmin Moghbeli who piloted the Dragon Endurance capsule to the International Space Station.